michael-huber2772/test-driven-development/README.md

 -[x] Don't save blank items for every request
 -[x] Code smell: POST test is too long?
 -[x] Display multiple item sin the table
--[ ] Clean up after FT runs
+-[x] Clean up after FT runs
--[ ] Remove time.sleeps
+-[x] Remove time.sleeps
--[ ] Support more than one list
+-[x] Support more than one list
--[x] Adjust model so that items are associated with different lists -[ ] Add unique URLs for each list
+-[x] Adjust model so that items are associated with different lists -[x] Add unique URLs for each list
 -[x] Add a URL for creating a new list via POST
--[ ] Add URLs for adding a new item to an existing list via post
+-[x] Add URLs for adding a new item to an existing list via post -[ ] Refactor away some duplication in urls.py

 ###SCHEDULE